 - Plan specific times to check your email during the day instead of leaving it open all day.
-Respond to email, texts, and voicemails within 24-hours.
+Respond to emails, texts, and voicemails within 24-hours.

 - Set aside time to wrap up the day and plan for the next day.

-Creating new productivity habits can be tough — especially closing email, Slack, and social media — but without the stress and overwhelm will show up and slowly start to take over.
-Again, be ruthless with your focus and attention and you’ll get more done than most everyone else you know… and who knows, you may get so much done you can take an extra day off!
+Creating new productivity habits can be tough — especially when it means closing email, Slack, and social media — but when you’re ruthless with your focus and attention, you’ll get more done than almost everyone else you know… and who knows, you may get so much done you can take an extra day off!